 Can you do a background check without a social security number?

-It is possible to conduct a background check without disclosing a social security number.
-The social security number is frequently as identification during background checks.
+Conducting a background check without disclosing a social security number is possible.
+The social security number is frequently used as identification during background checks.
 The background investigation might not reveal as much information without it. bg check

 To perform a background check without a social security number, you can use alternative sources of information such as public records, criminal records, and court records.
 You can also use the individual’s name, date of birth, and address to search for relevant information.
 Additionally, you can use commercial background check services that offer alternative identification methods.
 However, remember that these alternatives may not be as reliable or precise as a background check using a social security number.